 Khan, who was on stage in three acts of Dabangg Reloaded, took the audience down memory lane performing on his superhit songs right from his debut in 1989 with the blockbuster film ‘Maine Pyar Kiya’, followed by favorites from ‘Hum Aapke Hain Koun’, ‘Mujhse Shaadi Karogi’, ‘Hum Dil De Chuke Sanam’, and many more movies.
 He twirled on the floor in ‘Jag ghoomeya’ (Sultan) declaring there is no one in the whole wide world like his fans, the audience.
-In another endearing piece, he was joined by dozens of kids who swayed in sync with him to ‘Jai Jai Bajrangbali’ (Bajrangi Bhaijaan).
+In another endearing piece, he was joined by dozens of kids from the Arya Dance Academy who swayed in sync with him to ‘Jai Jai Bajrangbali’ (Bajrangi Bhaijaan).

 Kaif, known to work hard, excelled in her acts, making a riveting aerial debut halfway through the Arena.
 Her stunning good looks, well rehearsed dance moves easily made her a crowd favorite.
 The on-stage chemistry between Kaif and Khan in ‘Dil diyan gallan’ (Tiger) was among the highlights of the show.